pavan245/citation-analysis/README.md

 For more information on the Citation Intent Classification in Scientific Publications, follow this [link](https://arxiv.org/pdf/1904.01608.pdf) to the original published paper and their [GitHub repo](https://github.com/allenai/scicite)

 ## Environment & Setup
-It's recommended to use **Python 3.5 or greater**.
-Now we can install and create a Virtual Environment to run this project.
+This project needs **Python 3.5 or greater**.
+We need to install and create a Virtual Environment to run this project.

 #### Installing virtualenv
 ```shell